Even when the market is high, it will inevitably turn bearish at some point in the future.

 The first is buying physical bullion.

-However, most investors don’t really want to bother with storing and securing physical gold.
-Also, it’s harder to buy and trade than stocks.
+However, most investors don’t want to store and secure physical gold, which is more complicated to buy and trade than stocks.

-You can also trade gold futures through your broker, but margins are relatively high.
+It’s also possible to trade gold futures through a broker, but margins are relatively high.

 It’s not suitable for smaller trading accounts.